What Happens If My Credit Card Payment Is Late?

 1. What happens when you miss a credit card payment

-When a credit card is past due, the potential penalties range from increased interest rates to late fees to credit score impacts.
-Therein lies the importance of making sure you pay your card on time every month.
+When a credit card is past due, the potential penalties range from a higher interest rate to late fees to credit score impacts.
+Therein lies the importance of making sure you pay at least the minimum amount on your card on time every month.

-You might see a late fee added to your balance if you missed a payment.
-This fee can range in amount, so check your credit card agreement to learn how much a late payment will cost you.
+You might see a late payment fee added to your credit card bill if you missed a payment.
+Credit card late fees can range in amount, so check your credit card agreement to learn how much a late payment will cost you.

-Credit cards come with either a fixed Annual Percentage Rate (APR) or a variable APR—and either type can adjust to a higher APR if you miss a payment, though some cards don’t use a penalty APR.
-If your credit card company does increase your APR if you’ve missed a payment, it means that interest will accumulate on the revolving balance at a higher rate.
+Credit cards come with either a fixed Annual Percentage Rate (APR) or a variable APR.
+Either type can adjust to a higher APR if you miss a payment, though some cards don’t use a penalty APR.
+If your credit card issuer does increase your APR after a missed payment, it means that interest will accumulate on the revolving balance at a higher rate.
 This all depends on what terms are associated with your credit card, and not all creditors will change your APR for paying late.
 Be sure to check your terms and conditions and make sure you understand the details.

 Credit score impact

-Your credit score may also be affected if your credit card is past due.
-On-time monthly payments are one important component of credit scores, so when payments are reported as late from your credit card to the credit bureaus, that can have a negative impact on your overall score.
-Your credit score is used by credit card companies, banks, and other lenders to determine your creditworthiness; therefore, if you want to apply for loans or credit cards in the future, a strong credit score can be crucial.
+Your credit score may also be affected if your credit card account is past due.
+On-time monthly payments are one crucial component of credit scores.
+When payments are reported as late from your credit card to the credit bureaus, it can harm your overall score.
+Your credit score is used by credit card issuers, banks, and other lenders to determine your creditworthiness.
+Therefore, a good credit score can be crucial if you want to apply for loans or credit cards in the future.

 2. How to avoid missing your payment